my-language-skills/simple-metadata/README.md

 ### Webpages Related Content

 This extension gives automatically generated data for posts of default WP post type 'page'.
 Added information is based on Schema.org 'WebPage' type.
-For every page you can select subtype of 'WebPage' type, depending on belonging of your content.
+For every post you can select subtype of 'WebPage' type, depending on belonging of your content.
 The information added is following:
 * Author ('author' Schema.org property)
 * Last modifier ('editor' Schema.org property)
 * Creation date ('dateCreated' Schema.org property)